cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

     } catch (err) {
         return {
             statusCode: 500,
-            body: 'There was a problem sending an email.', };
+            body: 'There was a problem sending the email.', };
     }